 North America includes several geographic points of interest.
 One of these is Quiuera reg., or Quivira Regio.
 This toponym refers to the Seven Cities of Gold sought by the Spanish explorer Francisco Vasquez de Coronado in 1541.
 In 1539, Coronado wandered over what today is Arizona and New Mexico, eventually heading to what is now Kansas to find the supposedly rich city of Quivira.
 Although he never found the cities or the gold, the name stuck on maps of southwest North America, wandering from midwest to southwest to northwest.
 Lake Conibas is shown, often considered a foreshadowing of the Great Lakes, above which is a remarkable depiction of the Northwest Passage.

 The North Pole is split into four islands, per Mercator’s conception.
-An account of this configuration in Mercator's own hand still exists in a letter from the cartographer to John Dee.
-It is based in part on a report by the traveler Jocobus Cnoyen van Herzogenbusch describing a lost fourteenth-century work, Inventio Fortunata.
+Mercator's interpretation, explained in one of his letters to cartographer John Dee, is based in part on a report by the traveler Jocobus Cnoyen van Herzogenbusch describing a lost fourteenth-century work, Inventio Fortunata.
 The Fortuna tells the story of an English friar who traveled to the northern regions.
 Although many believed a rock placed at the North Pole to be magnetic, Mercator and Arnoldi preferred to place a magnetic rock near the Strait of Anian (Polo della Calamita), possibly in an attempt to explain magnetic variation.
 This was a good early explanation for the location of the North Magnetic Pole.

 Just east of the insular New Guinea are the Solomon Islands.
 Alvaro de Mendaña was sent to the western Pacific in search of the so-called “Isles of Fortune” rumored to have been visited by the Inca hero Tupac Yupanqui.
 Mendaña left Callao, Peru in 1567 and landed on the Solomons and islands farther east (Ysabella).
 However, the crew encountered cannibals and they returned to Peru.
 At the end of the seventeenth century, Mendaña returned to the Pacific to search for the Solomons but contacted the Marquesas instead.
 The Solomons, whose longitude was not correctly recorded, would wander the Pacific on maps until the late eighteenth century.